State of Emergency

 A Governor’s declaration allows state agencies to bypass some time-consuming paperwork and procedures in the interest of quickly getting assistance to local governments, and in turn to residents of the Commonwealth.

-- The Governor’s declaration does not designate specific localities.
+- Can designate specific areas or localities, or it can be statewide.
 It affects state agencies that have an active role in disaster response.

-- A Governor’s declaration may be given verbally, with the written Executive Order to follow a few days later.
+- May be given verbally, with the written Executive Order to follow a few days later.

-- Usually, the declaration is in effect for up to a year, to cover residual costs stemming from the emergency.
+- Usually is in effect for a year or more, to cover residual project and repair costs stemming from the emergency.